ricardouseche/gcp-healthcare-api/README.md

 **Usage**

-Within the `terraform/` directory:
+Start within the `terraform/` directory:

 1. `terraform plan` to plan out resource creations.
 2. `terraform apply` to create resources.
-3. Use `upload.sh` to upload DICOM instances to the Healthcare engine.
-4. `terraform destroy` to destroy resources once you're finished with this example.
+3. `terraform destroy` to destroy resources once you're finished with this example.

+This will create all of the needed resources to process DICOM images.

+Within `dicoms/`:

+1. Replace the project ID and GCP region to work with in the `upload.sh` script.
+2. Run `upload.sh`.

+Within `export/`:

+1. Replace the GCP region in `export_original.sh` and `export_final.sh`.
+2. Use `export_original.sh` to get a JPEG export of the originally uploaded DICOM file.
+3. Use `export_final.sh` to get a JPEG export of the de-identified DICOM file.

 # Viewing results of the de-identification process